 Grampa often asked us “whose kid are you?”

 He’d call my sister and I “Winder and Cinder” which would always make us giggle, and implied to us that he at least knew OUR names.
 Some days anyway.
 He was a tease in every way.
 It was the only way he knew how to deal with people.
 And he teased my gramma mercilessly.
 There may have been a time early in their marriage that she laughed at his teasing, but she wasn’t laughing when I knew them lol.
 He’d tease her and she’d lash out with some rebuke, then he’d respond with “Don’t be mean to me Mama.
 You know you love me.”
 It was very entertaining to us grandkids, but I felt a bit bad for Grampa because it seemed he was always the injured party.
 One day when I was a young teenager, I confessed to my mom that I thought Gramma was mean to Grampa, and that she hurt his feelings.
-Mom told me that he’d often reach over and lift up her dress with his cane – which embarrassed her and prompted her rebukes.
-I had missed that little detail.
+Mom told me he’d often reach over and lift up her dress with his cane – which embarrassed her and prompted her rebukes.
+I had never observed that important little detail, which may have explained her sharpness when she’d lose her patience.
+“BUD!”
 No wonder she was mad at him.

 He was also very accustomed to being waited on hand and foot.
 She took care of his every need.
 It probably never occurred to him to peel a potato or wash a dish or even push the toaster down.
 She fed him every meal he ever ate.